 - 1. The window title is the title that displays in the tree when the report or chart is run from the tree or a request that obtains the procedure code from the repository.
 When the request is run from within InfoAssist a number is appended to the end of the report output tab within InfoAssist.
 When the request has not been previously saved and is run from a tool or the text editor the title is AdHocFex. - 2.
-Options bar enables the user to: - Close (hide) the filter panel. - lue Reset the filter values to the values shown on initial display of the page.
+Options bar enables the user to: - ☐ Close (hide) the filter panel. - lacksquare Reset the filter values to the values shown on initial display of the page.

 Save the filter values.
 This option is available when the request is running the procedure directly from the repository and the user is authorized to create Save Parameter reports.
-This option does not display when the request is run from InfoAssist the Text Editor, or App Studio Report Canvas because the request code is sent by the tool and may not have been saved to the repository.
-Note: lacksquare The maximum length of a title value for a file is 256 characters. ☐ If the title of your file has the same name of an existing file in the folder, you will receive a message asking if you wish to replace the file.
+This option does not display when the request is run from InfoAssist, the Text Editor, or App Studio Report canvas because the request code is sent by the tool and may not have been saved to the repository.
+Note: ☐ The maximum length of a title value for a file is 256 characters. ☐ If the title of your file has the same name of an existing file in the folder, you will receive a message asking if you wish to replace the file.
 Run with filter values runs the request with the values selected or entered.
-The filter pane closes so that the report output is fully visible which is important when using small devices. pa no e Filter Values section displays the parameter controls in a chained group for each set or rameters for fields in a single path dimension hierarchy.
-Parameters for fields that are t in a dimension hierarchy are in an unchained group.
-Chained groups display before the chained group. aining will populate controls based on the selected value from the prior control in the ain.
-Chaining requires using a dynamic filter for all fields in the chain. Αc chained grouping is identified by an image displayed in the upper-right corner of the group, as shown in the Responsive Autoprompt page example.4.
-Unchained groups do not display an image in the upper-right corner.
+The filter pane closes so that the report output is fully visible which is important when using small devices.
+Th e Filter Values section displays the parameter controls in a chained group for each set of

+3. The Filter Values section displays the parameter controls in a chained group for each set of parameters for fields in a single path dimension hierarchy.
+Parameters for fields that are not in a dimension hierarchy are in an unchained group.
+Chained groups display before the unchained group.